 - Sleep sufficiently.

-5. The estrogen hormone and weight connection
+5. Estrogen and weight Gain

 Estrogen.
 The female hormone.
 The two most important hormones that mark the distinction between a male and a female are estrogen and progesterone.